 It’s worth noting that there aren’t many NVMe drives on the market today that use QLC flash.
 (Note: StorONE announced a QLC/Optane array earlier this year.
 VAST Data use QLC/Optane in their solution).
 The Intel D5-P4326 series is an enterprise drive available in U.2 and E1.L form factors with 15.36TB of capacity and planned 30.72TB of capacity later in 2019.
 Other solutions are typically only consumer-class devices.

 QLC devices have greater capacity than (for example) MLC flash, packing in more bits per cell to offer greater density.
-However, QLC drives have lower endurance and lower latency compared to MLC SSDs, with endurance being highly workload-dependent (for example the D5-P4326 has 5x the endurance with sequential vs random workloads).
+However, QLC drives have lower endurance and higher latency compared to MLC SSDs, with endurance being highly workload-dependent (for example the D5-P4326 has 5x the endurance with sequential vs random workloads).
 This means putting QLC into an enterprise-class product requires some additional work.
 Drives are more likely to be oversubscribed and need additional effort to gain a consistent level of endurance and performance.
 This is the reason we see //C quoted with 2-4ms latency.

 Of course, FlashArray doesn’t use standard SSDs.
 Pure Storage developed DirectFlash, which pushes the FTL (flash translation layer) into software.
 At the time DirectFlash was introduced, Pure called the hardware a “software-defined flash module”, which seems to be contradictory.
 However, moving flash management into software allows the Purity operating system on FlashArray (and FlashBlade) to manage media wear and write amplification, extending the life of TLC and QLC media to a level that is acceptable for the enterprise.
 This is a feature we’re only now starting to see be developed in the wider industry with the introduction of Open Channel SSDs.